 - FAQ about Syzygy:

-Compute Canada services require a Compute Canada account.
+The Alliance services require an Alliance account.
 An account can be obtained at https://ccdb.computecanada.ca

 - General information on running a Jupyter server on a compute node: